QASymphony/protractor-sample/README.md

     1. Mac or Linux: `cd /usr/local/var/protractor-sample`
     2. Windows: `cd "D:\protractor-sample"`
 3. Run this command to install required node modules: `npm run setup`
+4. Keep the Terminal (or Command Prompt open) and move on to the next step

 ## Run Protractor test from command line
 This step is to verify you can run Protractor test from command line before integrating it with Universal Agent.

 ### Start WebDriver
-Still on Terminal, run this command to start WebDriver: `npm run start-webdriver`
+From Terminal/Command Prompt, fire this command to start WebDriver: `npm run start-webdriver`

 ### Execute Protractor test
 1. Open another Terminal (or Command Prompt) window